Nenkai/FF16-Model-Importer/README.md

 To properly import to MDL, your GLTF model must point to only materials that are used by the "base" MDL file.
 You can look up the materials using a hex editor.
 Example: One of the materials that Clive's `chara/c1001/model/body/b0001/body.mdl` model uses is named `m_c1001b0001_body_a.mtl`.
 To assign that file to your mesh, create a material named `m_body_a` and make sure to include materials when generating your GLTF file.

-Credits:
+## Contributors and donation links

-- KillzXGaming for original version of this tool
+- KillzXGaming: Original author of this tool  [donate](https://ko-fi.com/simplykxg)
-- Nenkai for code revisions, MDL file research, and pac handling needed to get .skl data and some .tex info
+- Nenkai: Code revisions, MDL file research, and pac handling needed to get .skl data and some .tex info  [donate](https://ko-fi.com/nenkai)
-- Joschuka/Dimy and others for various research and help for MDL file binary
+- Joschuka/Dimy and others: Various research and assistance on MDL file binary
-- Maybri for additional documentation and added functionality to handle bones not present in "base" MDL
+- Maybri: Additional documentation and functionality to handle bones not present in "base" MDL